-However, in order to earn a bachelor’s degree, you will have to complete 120 credits total, so the number of credits you will have to earn to complete your degree will depend on how many credits you transfer to the Mount.
+To earn a bachelor’s degree, you will have to complete 120 credits total, so the number of credits you will have to earn to complete your degree will depend on how many credits you transfer to the Mount.
+RN to BS students can transfer up to 77 credits from a two-year institution.
 The Registrar’s Office and Nursing Advisor can help you determine credits you can transfer in from other programs, including from our articulation agreements with local community colleges.

-As an RN to BSN student, you’ll enjoy small class sizes (average of 20 students per class), the same support services offered to our traditional students, and a special discounted tuition rate for your nursing courses.
-You can find tuition rates here.
+As an RN to BS student, you’ll enjoy the same support services offered to our traditional students.

-Coupling a BSN with your RN license means that you are ready to take on a number of clinical roles in hospitals and clinics.
+Coupling a BS in Nursing with your RN license means that you are ready to take on a number of clinical roles in hospitals and clinics.
 The added education also indicates to employers that you are skilled for advancement in your career.